 Mitochondrial dynamics in health and disease

-Mitochondria are well-known to be the “powerhouses” of the eukaryotic cell, due to their efficient generation of ATP through oxidative phosphorylation (OXPHOS).
+Introduction to mitochondriaMitochondria are organelles that act as the power generators of the eukaryotic cell, due to their efficient generation of ATP through oxidative phosphorylation (OXPHOS).
 In addition, mitochondria are the sites of the tricarboxylic acid (TCA) cycle, fatty acid oxidation, and numerous other metabolic pathways.
-But the roles of mitochondria extend far beyond energy metabolism—mitochondria play central roles in apoptosis, intracellular calcium handling, reactive oxygen species (ROS) signaling, innate immunity, and iron-sulfur cluster biogenesis.
-Given these important functions, it is not surprising that dysfunction of mitochondria underlies many human diseases, particularly those of the nervous and muscular systems.
+However, mitochondria have functions far beyond energy metabolism—they play central roles in apoptosis, intracellular calcium handling, reactive oxygen species (ROS) generation and signaling, innate immunity, phospholipid synthesis, and iron-sulfur cluster biogenesis.
+Given these important functions, it is not surprising that dysfunction of mitochondria underlies many human diseases, particularly those of the nervous, cardiovascular, and muscular systems.